chuang-yao/hacktest/README.md

 ![HackTest](img/diagram.svg)

 For now, we will focus on backtesting with historical data.
 We assume price data have already been downloaded from data vendors as CSV files.
+However, this framework should be easily adapted to a live trading environment.

-Based on the downloaded market data, `DataHandler` will emit a `MarketEvent` object to the `Strategy` object.The `Strategy` class is implemented by library users and can be customized to reflect different trading strategies.
+Based on the downloaded market data, `DataHandler` will emit a `MarketEvent` object to the `Strategy` object.The `Strategy` class is implemented by library users and can be customized to support different trading strategies, from momentum-based ones to machine learning.
 Upon receiving the `MarketEvent`, it will process the data and emit a `SignalEvent` to `Portfolio` with instructions on how to adjust current positions.
 Then `Portfolio` will send an `OrderEvent` to `ExecutionHandler` on what to buy and what to sell. `ExecutionHandler` will talk to an actual or a simulated interactive broker. `FillEvent` contains feedback from the broker to the `Portfolio` about the details of orders executed, such as price filled and transaction costs.
 The `Dashboard` will be updated with real-time performance and risk management metrics.